TommyEm/airtable-sketch-sync/README.md

-# Sketch Airtable Sync
+# Airtable-Sketch Sync

 This plugin populates Sketch artboards with content from an Airtable base.
-It supports rich text for simple layers (not content passed through symbol overrides).
+It supports rich text for regular layers, but in overrides.

 ## Installation